May 2018 N Rim Black Canyon field trip

 First Tuesday Field Trips

-First Tuesday Field Trips will be on July 11, August 1, and September 5 at 8:00 a.m.
-(The June trip is being pre-empted by the 100 Bird Challenge - See below.)
+First Tuesday Field Trips will be on March 5, April 2, May 7, and June 4 at 9:00 a.m.
 Meet at the public parking lot at the intersection of N. 2nd St. and N. Cascade Ave. in Montrose.
 A leader will accompany the group to a nearby birding hotspot.
 Return about noon.
 Independent driving and social distancing, including wearing masks and not sharing equipment, will be the protocol in use.
 Return should be by about noon.
 Bring a snack, water, binoculars, and field guides.
-Contact Bruce Ackerman at This email address is being protected from spambots.
-You need JavaScript enabled to view it. or (727) 858-5857 or Don Marsh at This email address is being protected from spambots.
-You need JavaScript enabled to view it. or 209-256-5744 or at This email address is being protected from spambots.
+RSVP for all fieldtrips at This email address is being protected from spambots.
 You need JavaScript enabled to view it..
 Please let us know if you are coming, so we don’t leave you behind.
 This is especially in case of sudden weather changes.

 100 Bird Challenge